 When the Office of Student Affairs is made aware of a possible Honor Code violation, an initial investigation will be conducted by a representative of the Office of Student Affairs or its designee.
-Using the findings of the investigation and in consultation with associated department heads, the Assistant/Associate Dean of Student Affairs will determine if the case will be referred to the Student Performance Committee.
+Using the findings of the investigation and in consultation with associated department heads, the Director/Dean of Student Affairs will determine if the case will be referred to the Student Performance Committee.
 Violations of Standards of Academic Integrity, Professionalism and Student Conduct may result in sanctions up to and including dismissal.
+For a full account of the hearing process applicable to allegations of the Standards to Student Conduct and associated College conduct policies and procedures please refer to "Information for Students about Hearings Involving Alleged Violations of the Standards of Conduct", located in the General Section of the University Catalog.